yy9331/my-resume/README.md

 ## License

-MIT License - feel free to use this template for your own CV!
+MIT License - feel free to use this template for your own resume!

 ---